Commercial Lease Types: Gross, Net, NNN, Modified-Gross, and Percentage Leases Explained

 Single-net leases pass property taxes to the tenant; the landlord retains all other operating cost responsibility.
 The tenant pays base rent plus their pro-rata share of property taxes, billed as a separate line item or built into rent.

 How it works: Property tax bills are typically paid by the landlord, then allocated to tenants based on their pro-rata share of the building's assessable value or square footage.
-Some single-net structures have the tenant pay taxes directly to the municipality—less common in multi-tenant settings.
+Some single-net structures have the tenant pay taxes directly to the municipality, though this is less common in multi-tenant settings.

 Rare in modern CRE: Single-net leases are uncommon in contemporary commercial real estate because the expense split is awkward.
 The landlord retains significant risk (insurance, maintenance, CAM) while the tenant pays the single most volatile line item (property taxes).
 Neither party benefits clearly from this allocation.